geerlingguy/ai-benchmarks/README.md

 ./build/bin/llama-bench -m models/Llama-3.2-3B-Instruct-Q4_K_M.gguf -n 128 -p 512,4096 -pg 4096,128 -ngl 99 -r 2
 ```

-You can change various `llama-bench` options to test different prompt and context sizes, enable or disable features like MMIO and Flash Attention, etc.

-I generally start with Llama 3.2:3B Q4_K_M because it's a small model (only 2GB), and it doesn't crash even with smaller systems like SBCs.
+But if you want to have llama.cpp compiled automatically, and run one or many `llama-bench` runs with customizable options, you can use Pyinfra to do so:

+  1. Make a copy of the inventory file and edit it to point to your server (or localhost): `cp example.inventory.py inventory.py`
+  2. Edit the variables inside `group_data/all.py` to your liking.
+  3. Run the benchmarks: `pyinfra inventory.py ai-benchmarks.py -y`

 ## Ollama Benchmark

-The first and simplest benchmarks I often run—at least on systems where Ollama is supported and runs well—is my `obench.sh` script.
+On systems where Ollama is supported and runs well, you can run the `obench.sh` script directly.
 It can run a predefined benchmark on Ollama one to many times, and generate an average score.

 For a quick installation of Ollama, try: